Rachitgupta9993/netflix_sql_project/README.md

       unnest(string_to_array(casts,',')) as actors,
 	  count(show_id) as num_movie
 from netflix
-where type ='Movie' and country ilike '%india%' group by 1 order by 2 desc limit 10;
+where type ='Movie' and country like '%india%' group by 1 order by 2 desc limit 10;